Skip to main content

 In today’s time, the world is witnessing Russia’s invasion of Ukraine and China’s attempts to subdue Russia.
 Russia is being opposed by NATO countries.
 India is the best-placed country at the time of this crisis, it is neither supporting nor opposing any country during the war.
 The reason for India taking a neutral stance is that Russia was the only country that came to our aid when we were at war with Pakistan in 1971.
 The west has repeatedly shunned India and refused to help it.
 While Ukraine has also repeatedly voted against us in the past.
 Keeping all this in mind, India chose to remain neutral rather than take sides in this time of crisis.

-The current government recognizes the importance of cultivating and maintaining relationships with its neighbors and other countries.
+The current government recognizes the importance of cultivating and maintaining relationships with its neighbours and other countries.
 Party in power has emphasized the “Neighbourhood First” policy as a key component of Indian foreign policy since coming to power in 2014.
 The strategy aims to foster friendly and cooperative connections with its neighbors in a variety of fields, including the economy, science and technology, research, and education.

 Through its development assistance initiative, India has also provided every possible assistance to Afghanistan and Sri Lanka in addressing their numerous issues.
 Since the Taliban took power in Afghanistan, India has provided wheat and other necessary food commodities, as well as Covid-19 vaccinations, to Afghanistan as humanitarian aid.

 All of this combines to make India an ideal negotiating partner, both in terms of capability and relationships.
 India has a great reputation in Southeast Asia.
-As a result of India’s tremendous cultural advancements, the country has maintained cordial relations with all of its neighbors and other countries as well.
+As a result of India’s tremendous cultural advancements, the country has maintained cordial relations with all of its neighbours and other countries as well.

 India’s foreign policy is to maintain international peace, freedom, and cooperation.
 Its foreign policy is founded on Panchsheela’s nonalignment and disarmament ideas.
-Sri Lanka, Pakistan, Bangladesh, Nepal, Bhutan, the Maldives, Burma, China, and Afghanistan are India’s immediate neighbors.
+Sri Lanka, Pakistan, Bangladesh, Nepal, Bhutan, the Maldives, Burma, China, and Afghanistan are India’s immediate neighbours.
 All of these states have cordial historical, religious, economic, ethnic, and linguistic ties with India.

-With extensive efforts for building great international relations, EAM, Dr. JaiShankar and Prime Minister Narendra Modi have been able to place India on the centerstage of International politics.
+With extensive efforts for building great international relations, EAM, Dr. Jai Shankar and Prime Minister Narendra Modi have been able to place India on the centre stage of International politics.
 India helping 70 Countries around the world with Covid Vaccines on humanitarian ground has earned India great amount of goodwill from all over.